What's safe to eat?

-Are there other guidelines for pregnancy and fish?
+Are there other guidelines for seafood during pregnancy?

 Consider these precautions: